Home IIT JEE What is a Good NTA Score in JEE Main 2026?

 18

-Now we know that your mind must be bubbled with lots of questions and the most common being what marks are enough or what is a good score in JEE Main 2024 to be able to qualify for the best engineering colleges.
+Now we know that your mind must be bubbling with lots of questions, the most common being what marks are enough or what is a good score in JEE Main 2026 to be able to qualify for the best engineering colleges.

 The good score of the JEE Mains depends on various factors like the cut-off determined by the National Testing Agency (NTA) but the other aspect is that the good score varies from individual to individual and the college that they aspire to get admission in.
 Therefore, a good score depends on the college you want to attend.